-All new students are required to complete online prevention and awareness training for sexual assault, dating violence, domestic violence, and stalking ("VAWA" training).
-In addition first time in college students, transfer students, resident assistants (RAs), international and INTO students, and graduate and teaching assistants receive in-person VAWA training as part of their orientation.
-New faculty, new employees, and several departments across campus receive live, in-person VAWA training.
+All new students are required to complete online prevention and awareness training for sexual assault, domestic violence, dating violence, and stalking ("VAWA" training).
+In addition, first time in college students, transfer students, resident assistants (RAs), International and INTO students, and graduate and teaching assistants received in-person VAWA training as part of their orientation.
+New faculty, new-employees, and several departments across campus received live, in-person VAWA training.

-Beginning in Fall semester 2015, we also provided an overview of Title IX and the Clery Act to all participants in new employee orientation.
+Beginning in Fall semester 2015, an overview of Title IX and the Clery Act was provided to all participants in new employee orientation.